sparkfun/eng_application/README.md

 3. Send a pull request back to SparkFun.

 Note that pull requests can either be sent back to the main repository or you can create a branch on your fork and create a pull request into master on your fork.
-The latter method requires that you contact the hiring manager of the Engineering Assistant position with a link to your pull request, and affords you as an applicant some degree of anonymity.
+**The latter method requires that you contact the hiring manager of the position with a link to your pull request, and affords you as an applicant some degree of anonymity.**

 What Happens To Your Pull Request
 ----------------------------------